An Innovative Data-Driven and Adaptive Reinforcement Learning Approach for Context-Aware Prescriptive Process Monitoring: Evaluation

 Fine-tuning the pre-trained offline RL model, as depicted in \Cref{fig:forlaps_q_history}, initially resulted in a temporary decline in the training Q-value across most cases.
 As an example, in \Cref{fig:forlaps_sepsis}, the green line represents the learning steps for the augmented dataset, while the red line corresponds to the original dataset.
 Over time, the model achieved convergence, culminating in a substantial improvement in the Q-mean.

-As a result, Offline RL is characterized by fast initial learning progress, but limited capacity for long-term improvement.
-FORLAPS on the other hand, results in substantial capacity for long-term improvement.
-This suggests that pre-trained RL can be combined with augmented data to be fine-tuned.
-It should be advantageous to start learning offline and to continue with data augmentation techniques once the offline dataset has been leveraged.
-In other words, environment interaction allows the agent to discover the best possible behavior over time.
-If we continued to run our experiments for longer, the performance of RL agents would arguably continue to improve, whereas for offline agents this would likely not be the case.
+As a result, Offline RL is characterized by fast initial learning progress, but it tends to plateau early due to limited exposure to diverse trajectories.
+In contrast, FORLAPS demonstrates sustained improvement, enabled by augmentation-based fine-tuning.
+This suggests that a hybrid strategy, starting with offline training and continuing with data augmentation, can enhance policy quality without requiring real-time environment interaction.
+In effect, augmented datasets simulate the benefits of continued exploration, allowing the agent to discover improved behavior over time.
+Had training continued longer, we expect the FORLAPS model to continue improving, whereas purely offline agents would likely stagnate.

-The improvement achieved by using FORLAPS is less pronounced for certain datasets, such as BPIC\_2015s, compared to datasets like Sepsis.
-This discrepancy arises due to the larger number of unique available activities in the former.
-In the latter datasets, the method better highlights the advantages of the proposed method.

-Offline Q-learning with fine-tuning demonstrated significantly superior performance compared to both its offline and purely online counterparts.
+Offline Q-learning with fine-tuning demonstrated significantly superior performance compared to counterparts.
 Notably, it outperformed the Offline RL agent by 28 percentage points on the Sepsis dataset and 33 percentage points on the BPIC\_2017 dataset.
-On the Traffic Fines dataset, Q-learning with fine-tuning achieved improvements in the agent’s final performance of up to 19 percentage points, highlighting its effectiveness in optimizing decision-making policies.
-This is attributed to the method’s ability to achieve a higher learning rate for traces in the process, which facilitates the identification of an optimal path more efficiently.
+On the Traffic Fines dataset, Q-learning with fine-tuning achieved improvements in the agent’s final performance of up to 19 percentage points.
+These results highlight the method’s effectiveness in optimizing decision-making policies, which can be attributed to its ability to achieve a higher learning rate across traces, enabling more efficient identification of optimal activity sequences.

-In our experiments with BPIC\_2015s (as shown in \Cref{fig:forlaps_q_history}), we observed rapid initial learning progress.
-However, this was followed by persistent fluctuations and a low convergence rate.
-This underscores the challenges of achieving stable learning dynamics in such scenarios with a high number of unique states (activities).
-In other words, most experiments involving data augmentation and self-supervised methods failed to achieve notable performance improvements, and model convergence was not attained.
-On average, these datasets contained over 300 unique activities within their training sets, which likely contributed to the lack of significant results.
-For BPIC\_2019 and BPIC\_2017, noisy training curves were observed, attributable to the large volume of data in the datasets and the effects of data augmentation.
-Nevertheless, the results indicate that data augmentation contributed to improved convergence rates, suggesting that augmenting the dataset enhanced the model's ability to generalize effectively despite the inherent complexity of the data.